pjotrekk/lightning/blogpost/blogpost.md

   }
 }
 ```

-Here is defined a `@Configuration` Bean that extends `AbstractMongoClientConfiguration`.
-Just override few methods, privide our Environment parameters and voila!
-MongoDB has been integrated to the Lightning app.
+Here I define a MongoRepository that returns Lightning objects.
+It can also filter its results by providing a timestamp and return only the lightnings after that time.

+Remember that Lightning class had defined `@Document(collection = "lightnings")` - that's exactly how the repository knows where to search for the data.

 ```java
 public interface LightningRepository extends MongoRepository<Lightning, String> {
   List<Lightning> findByTimestampGreaterThan(long timestamp);
 }
 ```
-Here I define a MongoRepository that returns Lightning objects.
-It can also filter its results by providing a timestamp and return only the lightnings after that time.

-Remember that Lightning class had defined `@Document(collection = "lightnings")` - that's exactly how the repository knows where to search for the data.
+I created another repository, this time for Strikes.

 ```java
 public interface StrikesRepository extends MongoRepository<Strikes, String> { }
 ```
-I created another repository, this time for Strikes.
+A REST controller for lightnings available at `localhost:8080/lightnings` with a possible timestamp parameter.

 ```java
 @RestController